teedmaker/test-php-executable/README.md

 > alias maintest="php ./bin/main.php"
 > maintest {commands}

-# it's not oficial run globally yet, but... you can do anything:
+# it will not run globally yet, but you can do anything:
-# create a alias that points to your php directory
+# create a alias that points to your `PHP` directory

 > alias maintest="/path/to/php /path/to/this/bin/main.php"
 > cd another/directory/lorem